 Dengue is a disease caused by a virus, spread through a mosquito bite.
 While initially a disease of the sub-tropic areas of Central America, Oceania, and South America, it has become widespread in Pakistan as well.
 Nationally many cases of dengue were reported this year, from the following areas: Balochistan, Punjab, Karachi, Islamabad and even KPK.

 Till date, it has claimed the lives of 257 people in Lahore and 60 deaths in the rest of the country.
-The World Health Organization (WHO) is working through its country office in Pakistan, to help eradicate this disease, and provide technical support.
+The World Health Organization (WHO) is working through its country office in Pakistan with the help of general physicians, to help eradicate this disease, and provide technical support.

 While the first case in Pakistan was reported in 1994, since 2010 it has morphed into an endemic.
 Every year a load of dengue increases, but the regional health care facilities fail to effectively combat it as they also have to fight with cholera, typhoid and serious malnutrition that occurs due to floods that have been ongoing since 2010.